joelbengs/primitive_computer/README.md

 #### I2: In what class, and in what method, are the programs actually executed (i.e., where do we call execute(...) on our instructions)?

-The `Computer.run()` method calls the `Program.run()` method, which in turn calls `execute()` on all its instructions.
+The `Computer.run()` method calls `execute()` on all the instructions in the current program.

 #### I3: How do we keep track of what's the next instruction to execute?

-By a program counter field in the `Program` class.
+By a `ProgramCounter` instance in the `Computer` class.

 #### I4: What values do the instructions need to have when we call execute(...)?

 We need to pass all data that all the implementing classes could need for their execution.
-Some only need access to the memory (`Add`, `Mul`), some also to the program counter (`Jump`, `JumpEq`), and some to other Computer state (`Halt`).
-We have chosen to pass the entire `Computer` object to each instruction, to do with it as they please.
+Some only need access to the memory (`Add`, `Mul`), some also to the program counter (`Jump`, `JumpEq`, `Halt`).
+We are passing both a `Memory` and `ProgramCounter` instance to each instruction.

 ### Packages

 #### P1: What packages do you want to divide the code into?
 How do they depend on each other?

-The project is divided into four packages:
+The project is divided into the following packages:

 - `programs`, where the example programs are located,
 - `instructions`, where the instruction classes are located,
-- `words`, where all the `Word` implementations reside, and
+- one package for each word type, and
-- `computer`, where the rest of the computer (memory etc.) is located.
+- `computer`, where the rest of the computer (memory etc.) is located, including the abstract `Word` class.

 ### Additional resources